Cut Lab Wait Times From Hours to Minutes: How NIR Spectroscopy Pays for Itself in Feed and Grain Operations

 Near-infrared instruments shine light in the 780–2500 nm range onto a sample.
 Different chemical components — water, protein, fat, starch — absorb that light at characteristic wavelengths.
 The instrument measures which wavelengths are absorbed and in what amounts.
 That absorption pattern becomes the basis for predicting composition.

-Note: Near-infrared measures molecular vibrations — bond stretching and bending — caused by near-infrared light.
+Note: NIR spectroscopy measures molecular vibrations — bond stretching and bending — caused by near-infrared light.
 It is a physical interaction with the chemistry of the sample, not a wet reaction.
 That is why it is non-destructive and requires no reagents.

 Understanding NIR Calibration Models

 A calibration model is the mathematical link between the spectrum and the lab reference value.
-Building a good model requires representative samples, accurate reference data, and enough variation to cover the full range the instrument will see in production.
-Skip any of those three and your instrument will produce unreliable results — even a high-quality one.
+Building a good model requires three things: representative samples, accurate reference data, and enough variation to cover the full range the instrument will see in production.
+Skip any of those three and the instrument will produce unreliable results — even a high-quality one.

 Where NIR Adds Value Across the Supply Chain

-The applications that show up consistently in food and feed operations fall into three areas.
+The applications that appear consistently in food and feed operations fall into three areas.
 Each has a clear business case tied to speed, consistency, or cost reduction.

 Incoming Raw Material Inspection